Skip to content

 6. Indonesia is not the only country that uses the Red-and-White Flag

 Meanwhile, Singapore‘s flag is also almost the same as Indonesia’s, with the addition of the moon and five stars on the upper left side.
-Poland also uses the same colours, similar to Monaco.
+Poland also uses the same colours as Monaco.
 The only difference is that colours are reversed, with white on top and red on the bottom.

 7. The Flag of Indonesia Raising Ceremony